levchenkoNikita/MemoryGame/README.md

+# Memory Game

+A card memorization game.
+The project was created on React + Vite.

+# How to play?

+At the beginning of the game, select the grid of the card from the possible options (2x2, 4x4, 6x6), then click on the "Play" button and the game begins.
+Your task is to find all pairs of cards.

+# Launching the game

+The launch is performed by the following commands:
+- git clone https://github.com/your-username/memory-game.git -- clone the repository to any folder convenient for you
+- npm install -- install dependencies
+- npm run dev -- running the game in development mode

+Or follow the link to gh-pages.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.